-A word that we’ve all heard many a time.
-A word that when mentioned in an interview, we almost shudder as if it’s become the bane of all of our existence.
-Companies always say that experience is important, I’m willing to go so far as to say that it’s even preferred; an unspoken prerequisite to getting your foot through the door and landing that desired position.
-I too, like many of you, are a student.
-Moments away from finishing my Undergraduate degree and eager to gain as much experience as possible.
+A word that we’ve all heard many times.
+A word that when mentioned in an interview, we almost shudder as if it’s become the bane of our existence.
+Companies always say that experience is important.
+I’m willing to go so far as to say that it’s even preferred; an unspoken prerequisite to getting your foot through the door and landing that desired position.
+I too, like many of you, am a student; moments away from finishing my Undergraduate degree and eager to gain as much experience as possible.

 It’s tough.
 I get it, how could we ever balance a workload and our studies, let alone gain experience in an internship without overworking ourselves?
 Don’t get me wrong, it IS possible… and I know people who have done it.
 Although, the question that’s often asked is, “Can I Do it?”.